SilhoNet: An RGB Method for 6D Object Pose Estimation

 \subsection{6D Pose Regression}

 We compare the accuracy of the 6D pose predictions from SilhoNet against the published results of PoseCNN.
 We include the performance of PoseCNN with depth based Iterative Closest Point (ICP) refinement as an RGB-D method reference point.
 To provide greater insight into the model performance, we first analyze the orientation and translation prediction results separately.
 Because our method predicts orientation in a space reduced by geometric symmetries, we compare against the performance of PoseCNN both before and after reducing the PoseCNN predictions to the same symmetry invariant space.
-Figure~\ref{fig:mean_acc_curve} shows the accuracy curves for PoseCNN and SilhoNet with YCB ground truth \ac{ROI} input (GT ROI) and FasterRCNN predicted \ac{ROI} input (Pred ROI).
+Figure~\ref{fig:mean_acc_curve} shows the accuracy curves for PoseCNN before and after ICP refinement and SilhoNet with YCB ground truth \ac{ROI} input (GT ROI) and FasterRCNN predicted \ac{ROI} input (Pred ROI).
+SilhoNet shows a visually higher area under the accuracy curve than PoseCNN before ICP refinement.
+The improvement of SilhoNet in area under the accuracy curve is especially obvious for the rotation angle prediction accuracy, demonstrating the effectiveness of the intermediate silhouette representation for orientation prediction.
 Table~\ref{tab:orienation} presents the mean orientation errors for each class across both the PoseCNN and SilhoNet methods.
 The classes with the worst prediction accuracy for SilhoNet relative to PoseCNN are "bleach\_cleanser" and "scissors".
 SilhoNet treats both of these objects as non-symmetric in silhouette space, but the shape of both objects is nearly planar symmetric, especially if they are partially occluded, so pose predictions from silhouettes may be easily confused.